-Continuing my series of “how to student effectively” today we’ll be talking about approaches to notetaking.
+Continuing my series of “how to student effectively” which I started here, today we’ll be talking about approaches to notetaking.
 As prep for today’s post I did a quick google search for notetaking methods.
 And.
 Yikes.
 What the heck is the Cornell Method?
 Why does it matter if I write my notes in columns versus sections?
 Are we being graded on our notetaking presentation?

 So I’m going to go ahead and propose my own method.
 I’m going to assume other people use it too simply because while reading Brandon Sanderson’s Stormlight Archives, I came across a scene where one of the characters describe their notetaking method and thought “hey!
 I do that too.”
 So I’m calling it The Jasnah Kholin method after Sanderson’s character.